 The sediment-water model Eq.
 (2) was fitted on DPS-PO4 data from the different sediment cores (Table S2).
-Two observations were omitted because the DPS values were too large (0.99 - 1.02) and produced artefacts in the results.
+Two observations were omitted because the DPS values were too large (0.99-1.02) and produced artefacts in the results.
 The Nash-Sutcliffe model efficiency (E) ranged between 0.04 and 0.85 depending on the input data (Table S2; Nash and Sutcliffe, 1970).
 The sediment-water model was fitted on each core's data separately and combined data from Old1 and Young1, as they came from the same tidal marsh location.
-The models fitted on data from sites Old2 and Young2 were not considered as migration likely affected those cores (crf. section 3.3).
+The models fitted on data from sites Old2 and Young2 were not considered as migration likely affected those cores (see Sect.
+3.3).

-The models fitted on an average DPS (across replicates) associated with individual PO_4 readings were considered most suitable (Models 1b, 2b, 3b; Table S2).
+The models fitted on an average DPS (across replicates) associated with individual PO4 readings were considered most suitable (models 1b, 2b, 3b; Table S2).
 A single sediment sample analysis represents an average P signal over the sediment's deposition period.
 However, the age-depth relation can vary slightly due to the marsh surface elevation variation.
 By taking an average DPS from replicate cores, the variation in the independent variable was reduced.
-Furthermore, the prediction error increased in most models by relating individual rather than mean DPS values with individual PO_4 measurements (Table S2).
-Models using unique DPS associated with single PO_4 -data duplicated or even triplicated the PO_4 -data, artificially creating more degrees of freedom (Model 1c, 2c, 3c; Table S2).
-Using mean PO_4 -values artificially reduced the degrees of freedom, compromising the model predictions by increasing RSE and widening confidence intervals (Models 1a, 2a, 3a; Table S2).
-The fitted parameter K (L kg-1) ranged between 1.0×10^6 and 5.4×10^6 for the different input datasets, with the 95% confidence intervals ranging between 0.8×10^6 and 7.2×10^6 .
-The variation of parameter K for the various input datasets was larger than the individual confidence limits variation (Table S2).
+Furthermore, the prediction error increased in most models by relating individual rather than mean DPS values with individual PO4 measurements (Table S2).
+Models using unique DPS associated with single PO4 data duplicated or even triplicated the PO4 data, artificially creating more degrees of freedom (model 1c, 2c, 3c; Table S2).
+Using mean PO4 values artificially reduced the degrees of freedom, compromising the model predictions by increasing RSE and widening confidence intervals (models 1a, 2a, 3a; Table S2).
+The fitted parameter K (L kg-1) ranged between $1.0 \times 10^6$ and $5.4 \times 10^6$ for the different input datasets, with the 95 % confidence intervals ranging between $0.8 \times 10^6$ and $7.2 \times 10^6$ .
+The variation in parameter K for the various input datasets was larger than the individual confidence limit variation (Table S2).
 Thus, the uncertainty was more pronounced due to the variability in sediment samples than due to the model fit.